jamescn42/bci_stimulus/arduino_bci_nano/README.md

 `control_methods.py` or have a HC-06 bluetooth module attached with rx/tx pins wired to digital pins 6 and 7.

-Note this is not able to run SSVEP LED's, that can be done in a seperate arduino.
+Note this is not able to run SSVEP LED's, that can be done on a separate arduino.